darkrenaissance/darkfi/bin/tau/README.md

 % tau all   		 # lists all tasks
 % tau open 			 # lists currently open tasks
 % tau pause 		 # lists currently paused tasks
-% tau month 		 # lists tasks created at this month
+% tau 0522 		 	 # lists tasks created at May 2022
 % tau project:value  # lists all tasks that have "value" in their Project
 % tau assign:value   # lists all tasks that have "value" in their Assign
 % tau "rank>number"  # lists all tasks that have rank greater than "number"